 Good nutrition is critical to good health—no matter what your age.
 Studies show that the right diet and adequate intake are especially important for older people and that poor nutrition is the biggest threat to an older adult’s independence.
 Wisconsin’s Elderly Nutrition Program is a step in that direction.
 The program offers tasty, nutritious meals to anyone age 60 and older (in some tribes age 55 or older).
 Each meal provides at least 1/3 of the daily amounts of nutrients needed to promote good health.
-Participants are provided with an opportunity to donate toward the cost of the meal, but no one (age 60 or older) will be denied a meal regardless of their ability to contribute.
+Participants are provided with an opportunity to contribute toward the cost of the meal, but no one (age 60 or older) will be denied a meal regardless of their ability to contribute.
 During this time the suggested contribution is $4.50 per meal.

 Meal sites (Senior Dining locations): Many communities offer meals in a specific location—often a senior center or other community facility—where older people can easily gather for food, fellowship, and fun.
-It’s not uncommon for new friendships to form during these meals—which are usually served at lunch time; however some locations offer evening meals.
+It’s not uncommon for new friendships to form during these meals.

 Often referred to as Meals-on-Wheels, home-delivered meals are great for folks who cannot get to a meal site and who meet certain eligibility requirements, but still need a nutritious meal.
 Friendly drivers bring delicious home-style, freshly prepared meals delivered to your door.

 • A member of the Aging & Disability Resource Center (ADRC) or other qualified individual must first conduct an in-home assessment for all persons interested in home delivered meals.